jaggehns/dsa-js/README.md

 #### What?

  - Recursion is a problem solving technique where the solution depends on solutions to smaller instances of the same problem
- - Recursiom is when a function calls itself
+ - Recursion is when a function calls itself

 #### Why?